Stefanuk12/EasyPasswords/README.md

 ## Password Generator Criteria

 ### Process
-- Generate a random number (8-12 characters long), this will be the length
+1. Generate a random number (8-12 characters long), this will be the length
-- Generate random sequence of alphanumeric characters, but also symbols if specified
+2. Generate random sequence of alphanumeric characters, but also symbols if specified
-- Calculate the score for the password
+3. Calculate the score for the password
-- Repeat the past few steps until the password is "strong"
+4. Repeat the past few steps until the password is "strong"
-- Display password and point score
+5. Display password and point score
-- Return
+6. Return the generated password and point score

 ### Allowed characters
 - Letters